Ropelength Criticality: Length-critical curves with an upper bound on curvature

+with curvature $r/(1+r^2)$ and torsion $1/(1+r^2)$.
+The curve-shortening flow decreases $r>0$ while staying in this family.
+Thus it increases curvature for $r>1$ (that is, for $\snorm\tau<\kappa$) but decreases curvature for $r<1$.
+As this suggests, helices with $\snorm\tau<\kappa$ turn out to be critical for our problem of minimizing length subject to an upper bound on curvature, while those with $\snorm\tau>\kappa$ cannot be.

-We want to consider arcs of critical curves that are balanced by kink measure alone.
+We now proceed to use our balance criterion to determine exactly which curves -- including the helices just mentioned -- are critical for this problem.
+We consider arcs of critical curves that are balanced by kink measure alone.
 In the absence of strut force, it is convenient to ignore struts completely and to rescale such that kinks have curvature~$1$.
 Essentially, we take a limit of the constraints $\sigma\Ts(L)\ge1$ as $\sigma\to\infty$, and are left with the curvature constraint

-It should be clear that the derivative of $\Ti$ is like that of $\Ts$ but sees only the kink terms, and that our General Balance Theorem adapts to this situation to say $L$ is \demph{strongly $\infty$-critical} if and only if it is \demph{balanced by kink measure alone}.
+It should be clear that the derivative of $\Ti$ is like that of $\Ts$ but sees only the kink terms, and that our General Balance Theorem adapts to this situation to say $L$ is \demph{strongly $\infty$--critical} if and only if it is \demph{balanced by kink measure alone}.
 In case $L$ has regulated kinks, it is of course regularly and indeed nicely balanced as before.

-\begin{lemma} Suppose $L$ is $\sigma$-balanced, and $A$ is a compact subcurve such that the strut force measure $\SFM$ vanishes along the interior of~$A$.
+\begin{lemma} Suppose $L$ is $\sigma$--balanced, and $A$ is a compact subcurve such that the strut force measure $\SFM$ vanishes along the interior of~$A$.
 (In particular this is the case if there are no struts with endpoints in the interior of~$A$.)
 Then the rescaled curve $A/\sigma$ has $\Ti\ge1$.
-Considered as a curve with fixed endpoints and fixed tangent directions there, $A/\sigma$ is balanced by kink measure alone, and is thus strongly $\infty$-critical.
-Conversely, if $A$ is strongly $\infty$-critical, then for any $\sigma \ge \nicefrac1{\reach(A)}$ we find that $\sigma A$ is $\sigma$-balanced. \end{lemma} \begin{proof} For the first direction, note that even if some struts to~$A$ carry strut measure necessary to balance other parts of the curve, they have by assumption no net effect on~$A$ and thus can be ignored when balancing~$A$.
+Considered as a curve with fixed endpoints and fixed tangent directions there, $A/\sigma$ is balanced by kink measure alone, and is thus strongly $\infty$--critical.
+Conversely, if $A$ is strongly $\infty$--critical, then for any $\sigma \ge \nicefrac1{\reach(A)}$ we find that $\sigma A$ is $\sigma$--balanced. \end{lemma} \begin{proof} For the first direction, note that even if some struts to~$A$ carry strut measure necessary to balance other parts of the curve, they have by assumption no net effect on~$A$ and thus can be ignored when balancing~$A$.
 The endpoint constraints on~$A$ ensure there is no restriction on the kink measure there.

 For the converse, note first that $\Ts(\sigma A)\ge 1$.
 In the case $\sigma=\nicefrac1{\reach(A)}$, the curve $\sigma A$ may have some struts, but even then it can be balanced with $\mu=0$. \end{proof}